 Born from the late 90’s to the early 2010’s, Gen Z’s are getting older and their purchasing power is increasing.
 This is the generation that grew up with all things digital.
 They don’t even know a world where the internet, social media and mobile devices didn’t exist.

-Because of that, they have a different consumer mentality than Millennials and other generations that came before.
-Moving forward, brands and marketing agencies will be investing in research to find innovative ways to reach this audience and figure out the driving factors behind Gen Z behavior.
+Because of that, they have a more tech-savvy consumer mentality than Millennials and previous generations.
+Moving forward, brands and marketing agencies will be investing in research to find innovative ways to reach this audience and figure out the driving factors behind Gen Z behaviors.

 Perhaps one of the biggest game-changers in market research is artificial intelligence.
 AI enables automation by generating insights from large amounts of data that would otherwise take teams of people days or even weeks to produce.

 With automated research, marketers can spend less time designing and conducting studies and more time analyzing the data and presenting insights to clients.
 And thanks to machine learning, insights can even be extracted from written comments and social media.